 Mediation is a voluntary process, meaning that it can only take place if both people want to commit to resolving the dispute in this way.
 Nobody can be forced to come to mediation, as the process depends on a willingness to talk about coming to an agreement.
 Mediation cannot be ordered or enforced by a court, but it can be encouraged.
 Mediation produces a non-binding agreement that can easily be converted into a binding court order by consent.

 Gail Marchant-Daisley, Sue Varty, Adam Moghadas and Tricia Ashton are all family mediators.
-In addition, our consultant Suzy Ashworth is a specialist family mediator accredited by the Family Mediation Council, and is a mediators’ Professional Practice Consultant.

 The government’s aim in introducing Mediation Information and Assessment Meetings (MIAMs) was to raise awareness of family mediation as a cost-effective and constructive way of resolving family issues without involving the courts.
 MIAMs are compulsory for all people seeking to start family court proceedings about finances on divorce or children matters, unless exempt from the requirement.